eivor9/budget-logbook-server/README.md

 # Budget Logbook - Server

-This app is designed to allow you to document a record of your financial transactions.
-Use it to keep track of spending over time.
+This app is designed to allow you to document a record of your business' financial transactions.
+Use it to keep track of cash flow over time.

 Noteworthy features: